 All of the lesson plans on this site are organized in sections to make it easy to find the particular information you want.
 Every lesson plan is broken into the same set of sections.
-Below, you can see the different sections.
-Click on the appropriate tabs to see details about the information you will find in that section on any given lesson plan.
+Below, you can see the different sections and the information you will find in that section on any given lesson plan.

 The Preview section provides a general description and short summary of the lesson, indicates the intended grade level (preschool through grade 5), content/subject area or unit, and includes an overview of the activities, assignments, and expected or possible student products.

 Standards and Goals